 The B.Sc.
 Liberal program lets you create your own combination.
 Here are just some examples:

 With the advent of new biotechnologies, biology is becoming more and more of a quantitative science, with a clear need for advanced mathematical and computational approaches to design experiments, and manage, store, analyze, and integrate their results.
 This new joint program will give you an in-depth understanding of biology, computer science, and how the two are irrevocably intertwined.
 This new breed of multidisciplinary scientists will be highly sought after on the job market as well as in graduate programs.
-Students interested in this joint major should apply to the Biological, Biomedical and Life Sciences Group.
+Students interested in this joint major should apply to the Bio-Physical-Computational Sciences Group.
 All other Computer Science programs are in the Physical, Earth, Math and Computer Sciences Group.

 Computer science and mathematics are a natural fit.
 In fact, many of the early pioneers of computer science, such as Alan Turing and John von Neumann, were mathematicians themselves!
 By combining the two fields, students develop the rigorous conceptual thinking and problem-solving abilities that characterise training in mathematics.
 At the same time, they are continually challenged by their computer science courses to put those ideas into practice.
 Advanced computer science subjects ranging from machine learning to cryptography to internet searching are often highly mathematical, so the solid training our joint programs provide are excellent preparations for graduate school or careers in industry.
 The joint honours program is particularly challenging and, therefore, particularly rewarding.
 Many of our best students follow this option and go on to complete PhD s in their choice of computer science or mathematics at the best universities in the world.
 They invariably say that their training in the joint honours program was decisive in their success.